turbo-src/viatui/docs/virtual_screen_and_screenshot_guide.md

-# Virtual Screen and Screenshot Guide
+# Virtual Screen and Screenshot Guide for Arch Linux

-These are instructions on how to set up a virtual screen on a Linux system and capture its screenshot using Python and PyAutoGUI.
+This README provides instructions on how to set up a virtual screen on an Arch Linux system and capture its screenshot using Python and PyAutoGUI.

 ## Setting Up a Virtual Screen

 ### Requirements

-- Linux system with X11
+- Arch Linux system with X11
 - VNC Server (e.g., TigerVNC)

 ### Installation and Configuration